cainem/messaging-thread-pool/README.md

         .collect();
     assert_eq!(1000, sums.len());

-    // get the mean of the randoms for object with id 0, this
+    // now get the mean of the randoms for object with id 0, this
     // will execute on thread 0.
     // this call will block until complete let mean_response_0: MeanResponse = thread_pool